 There are a lot of travel agencies all around Rome, including inside the Termini train station.

-You can usually buy your train tickets on the day of travel, right at the handy kiosks inside Termini or Tiburtina station (and in the Florence station, if you are coming back to Rome.)
+You can usually buy your train tickets on the day of travel, right at the handy kiosks inside Termini or Tiburtina station (and in the Florence station, if you are coming back from Florence to Rome via train.)
 This can be nice if you are not sure what day or what time you want to go.

 However, in very high season, you may find limited seat availability on the train you want.